SovereignCloudStack/standards/SCS-Spec.md

 domains must be cross-region

-user management is per domain thus also cross-region
+user management is per domain, thus also cross-region

 projects may be cross-region

 TL;DR: regions must share identity management (keystone)\
 Regions may share object storage namespace\
-Regions should provide means to create network connections easily between them
+Regions should provide a simple method to create network connections between them

 ##### Domains

-Customers are handed out domains
+Each customer is assigned a domain

-Allowing sub structure (projects) managed by customer
+Sub structure (projects) can be managed by customer

-User management (local users AND federated users) happens at domain level
+User management (local users AND federated users) at domain level

 ##### Projects